B-Vwj/receipt-processor/README.md

 # receipt-processor

-This project was created using the [Ktor Project Generator](https://start.ktor.io).
+This project is based off of this GitHub [repository](https://github.com/fetch-rewards/receipt-processor-challenge).

 ## Features